 You might be wondering why people choose to use a bowling wrist support.
 If you are struggling with your delivery you may want to consider the use of one.
 Perhaps you are practicing, and you just don’t feel any improvement.
 You’ve probably definitely seen others using them, and maybe you are wondering if it would improve your game.
 Obviously, the goal is to deliver the ball consistently and accurately each time.
 When you fail to do this time and time again, it becomes frustrating.
 Before you give up, realize that a wrist support is the best option available.
 There are several factors that make it worthwhile to use a bowling wrist support to help your game.

+So what does a bowling wrist brace do?
 A wrist support helps to limit tilting of the wrist.
 The limited movement regulates the relationship of your thumb exiting the ball compared to your bowling fingers, which provide rotation.
 Your thumb should exit the ball a few seconds before your fingers so the weight of the ball can fall on your bowling fingers for a second before rotation of the ball.
 Some people do not have the correct technique or strength to get their wrist on the right spot on the bowling ball at release point.
 A wrist support can assist with this problem by keeping your wrist firm at the bottom of your swing and helps you get in the correct spot to release the ball properly.

 Why else should you use a wrist support?

 For many reasons!
 In addition to keeping your wrist firm, it helps get your wrist at a lower position at release point.
 It can help you increase your rev rate.

 People with weak wrists and children would benefit from the use of a wrist support in order to build the strength needed for the game and to provide strength when there is simply not enough.
 It is a great way to improve your score.